 Goodwill is the excess of cost of an acquired entity over the amounts specifically assigned to assets acquired and liabilities assumed in purchase accounting for business combinations, as well as costs incurred as part of the acquisition.
 We test the carrying value of our goodwill for impairment on an annual basis, or on an interim basis if an event occurs or circumstances change that would indicate the carrying amount may be impaired.
 Such interim circumstances may include, but are not limited to, significant adverse changes in legal factors or in the general business climate, adverse action or assessment by a regulator, unanticipated competition, the loss of key personnel, or persistent declines in an entity's stock price below carrying value of the entity.
 The test prescribed by authoritative accounting guidance is a two-step test.
 The first step involves comparing the estimated fair value of the entity to its carrying value, including goodwill.
 Fair value is determined by adjusting the trading price of the stock for various factors including, but not limited to: (i) liquidity or transferability considerations, (ii) control premiums, and/or (iii) fully distributed premiums, if necessary, multiplied by the common shares outstanding.
 If such calculated fair value exceeds the carrying value, no further procedures or analysis is permitted or required.
-However, if the carrying value exceeds the calculated fair value, goodwill is potentially impaired and step two of the analysis would be required.
+However, if the carrying value exceeds the calculated fair value of goodwill is potentially impaired and step two of the analysis would be required.
 Step two of the test involves calculating the implied fair value of goodwill by deducting the fair value of all tangible and intangible net assets of the entity from the entity's fair value calculated in step one of the test.
-If the implied value of the goodwill, an impairment loss would be recognized.
-We have determined that there have been no events or circumstances that would indicate that the carrying amount may be impaired as of March 31, 2010.
+If the implied value of the goodwill (the remainder left after deducting the fair values of the entity from its calculated overall fair value in step one of the test) is less than the carrying value of goodwill, an impairment loss would be recognized.
+We have determined that there have been no eve